Copyright Β© 2026

 Basic Time-Line of Local Wood Duck for 2026.

 This Fall is our 25th Anniversary.
-In between gardening, hoping to be able to share about more River Birds we've gotten to know in our years here.
-We're beginning with the Wood Ducks because they were the first ones we took an interest in and put out a "welcome mat" (Wood Duck house) to encourage more of them to raise their babies here.
-Looking back, the endeavor has been a lovely success.
+In between gardening, hoping to be able to share about the River Birds we've gotten to know in our years here.
+We're beginning with the Wood Ducks because they were the first ones we took an interest in and put out a "welcome mat" (Wood Duck house).
+Looking back, the endeavor to get to see the Wood Ducks up close and personal has been a rewarding experience.